Dorcastunmise/Dorcastunmise/README.md

 • 👨‍💻 All of my projects are available at https://tunmise-portfolio.vercel.app/

-• 💬 Ask me about Frontend Development
+• 💬 Ask me about Frontend Web Development

 • 🌱 An open source contributor